Links

 If an event does not have a timestamp, then p_event_time will be set to p_parse_time, which is the time the event was parsed.

-The p_source_id and p_source_label fields are very useful for knowing where the data originated.
+The p_source_id and p_source_label fields indicate where the data originated.
 For example, you might have multiple CloudTrail sources registered with Panther, each with a unique name (e.g., "Dev Accounts", "Production Accounts", "HR Accounts", etc.).
-These fields allow you to easily separate data based on the source which can be very useful to use in Panther rules as well as business intelligence (BI) reporting.
+These fields allow you to separate data based on the source, which is beneficial when configuring detections in Panther.

 In addition, the fields below are appended to log records of all tables in the panther_rule_matches database: